Collaborative opportunities

 Shareable Collections of DoViews

-• Developing collections of DoViews that capture evidence-based best practice in different domains using the standard format of DoView diagrams.
-Doing this would speed up best practice sharing as others could ‘borrow’ best practice to include in their own DoViews.
+• Developing collections of DoViews that are expert or AI-verified and capture evidence-based best practice in different domains using the standard format of DoView diagrams.
+This would speed up best practice sharing as others could ‘borrow’ evidence-based best practice to include in their own DoViews.

-• Creating prompts that can be used with other AI systems to create DoViews.
-We have shown how this can be done with our ChatGPT DoView Drawing Prompt.
-The same could be done for other popular AI systems.
+• Creating prompts that can be used with other AI systems to draw DoViews.
+This has been done with the ChatGPT DoView Drawing Prompt.
+The same could be done for other AI systems.

-Embedding unique features of our legacy outcomes app in other apps, platforms and systems
+Embedding unique features of the DoView legacy outcomes app into other apps, platforms and systems

-• Embedding DoView Planning and the unique features of our legacy app in other apps, platforms and systems.
-Anyone is free to include the unique features of our legacy outcomes app into other systems (with acknowledgment).
-We are happy to work with you on this if you want.
+• Embedding DoView Planning and the unique features of the DoView legacy app in other apps, platforms and systems.
+Anyone is free to include the unique features of the DoView legacy outcomes app into other systems (with acknowledgment).
+Get in touch if you want to work with us on this.

 Using DoViews to abstract ‘This-Then’ claims from any knowledge product or domain

-• Exploring the use of DoViews in quickly summarizing, abstracting and improving understanding of a wide range of knowledge products that are relevant to taking action in the world.
+• Exploring the use of DoViews in quickly summarizing, abstracting and improving understanding of a wide range of knowledge products that are in any way relevant to taking action in the world.

-• Developing browser plug-ins that enable AI to immediately convert the content of any web page into a DoView, surfacing the ‘This-Then’ claims being made on that webpage or in an article.
+• Developing browser plug-ins that enable AI to immediately convert the content of any web page into a DoView, surfacing the ‘This-Then’ claims being made on that webpage or in a research report, or other similar types of articles.

 • Comprehensively DoViewing current theory and knowledge in different scientific domains.
 Scientific domains can be regarded as a set of ‘This-Then’ claims.
-As such they can be represented in the form of a DoView diagram.
+As such, they can be represented in the form of a DoView diagram.
+See the Research page for how DoView Planning can be used for research and the Research Domain DoViews page for examples of how a whole research domain can be captured in a DoView strategy diagram.

-• Developing a platform for creating large-scale DoViews of a scientific domains such that researchers could contribute to it, identify portions of the DoView that their current research projects are focusing on, and amend it in the light of their research findings.
+• Developing a platform for creating large-scale DoViews of scientific domains such that researchers could contribute to it, identify portions of the DoView that their current research projects are focusing on, and amend it in light of their research findings.
+These research domains would also be used by research funders and stakeholders interested in knowing about and applying research in the domain.

-• Automatically grading the strength of each “This‑Then” link in a DoView using uploaded study metadata (effect sizes, quality scores), color‑coding confidence levels.
+• Automatically grading the strength of each “This‑Then” link in a DoView using study metadata (effect sizes, quality scores), visualizing the strength of evidence within a DoView.

 Real-time DoView generation

-• Developing AI generated real-time DoViews of presentations such that, as someone is presenting, a real-time DoView could be being produced showing the ‘This-Then’ claims the presenter is making.
+• Developing AI-generated real-time DoViews of presentations such that, as someone is presenting, a real-time DoView would be being produced showing the emerging ‘This-Then’ claims the presenter is making as they make them.

-• Regarding the previous idea, having AI evaluate in real time the existing evidence for the ‘This-Then’ claims a presenter is making.
+• Regarding the previous idea, having AI evaluate in real time the existing evidence for the ‘This-Then’ claims that are emerging from a presentation.

 Further developing outcomes theory

-• Further developing outcomes theory as a generalizable theory that can be used to conceptualize any outcomes system.
+• Further developing outcomes theory as a generalizable theory that can be used to conceptualize any type of outcomes system.
 An outcomes system is any system for identifying, prioritizing, aligning, measuring outcomes, implementing action, attributing change, setting accountabilities or assessing impact in any setting.
+This makes outcomes theory a general meso-level theory that can apply to human and AI organizations, initiatives and agents.

 • Exploring the use of category theory or other mathematical approaches to mathematize outcomes theory.
-This would enable formal specification of its principles, ensure internal consistency of the principles within it and possibly identify new principles that logically follow from the current principles of outcomes theory.
+This would enable formal specification of its principles, ensure internal consistency of the principles within it and possibly identify new principles that logically follow from the current outcomes theory principles.

 DoViews in AI management, transparency, alignment and control